ragle/searchlight/README.md

 Congrats, you've just processed your first VIVO searchlight request, from start to finish.

-Have a look at the [documentation](http://ragle.github.io/searchlight/) for more details about building VIVO searchlight apps.
+Have a look at the [documentation](http://docs.vivosearchlight.org) for more details about building VIVO searchlight apps.

 ##Documentation
-There is detailed documentation available here: [Documentation](http://ragle.github.io/searchlight/).
+There is detailed documentation [available here](http://docs.vivosearchlight.org).
 Please submit a pull request on the gh-pages branch of this repository if you find any documentation errors.
 The Markdown version of the docs can be found [here](https://github.com/ragle/searchlight/blob/gh-pages/assets/docs_markdown.md).

 ##Issues, Problems and Bugs
 If you find a bug, please log an issue and submit a patch.
 If you run into a problem you can't solve, have questions, or are interested in having a searchlight app built for your organization - please don't hesitate to get in touch!